 Student-athletes are not permitted to miss class time for sports practice at any point during the academic year.
 Student-athletes are not permitted to miss class time for competition or practice outside of the championship segment (the off season).
-A schedule of games/competitions from the Faculty Athletics Representative will be emailed to all faculty for the fall, winter and spring sports indicating when student-athletes should be excused from class for games/competitions.
-It is still the responsibility of the student-athlete to communicate with each faculty member, in advance, regarding missed class time and the class work that should be completed.
+A travel roster for competition listing the names and dates that student athletes will miss class will be sent to the Deans to be distributed to Faculty, prior to the team leaving for competition.
+It is the responsibility of the student-athlete to communicate with each faculty member, in advance, regarding missed class time and the class work that should be completed.